House of Dracula: Pre-production

 Martha O'Driscoll portrayed the lead female role of Mililza Morelle, Dr Edelmann's nurse.
 Driscoll had worked with Universal since 1937 in She's Dangerous.
-A new character added to the Frankenstein series in the film was Nina, the hunch-backed nurse, who was portrayed by Jane Adams.
+A new character added to the Frankenstein series in the film was Nina, the hunchbacked nurse, who was portrayed by Jane Adams.
 Adams was a former Conover model working in New York City with a background in arts.
 She met producer Walter Wanger, who asked her to come to Hollywood for a screen test for Salome Where She Danced (1945).
 She did not get the part but signed a contract with Universal.
 Adams believed it was her size that got her the role as Nina: "I'm only 5'3, and I think that's one reason I got into horror films, because I'm not the chorus girl type; rather short compared to the other girls who were under contract".
 Adams said she loved working at Universal and doing character parts, finding everyone she worked with "very congenial".
 Many crew members on The House of Frankenstein returned for House of Dracula.
 These included executive producer Joseph Gershenson, director Erle C. Kenton, and screenwriter Lowe.
 Malvern said that he and Kenton "got along beautifully", adding "[h]e was one director who thought everything out and made sure that he came in on budget and on time.
 He wasn't real fond of directing the Abbott and Costello films so he got a kick out of the monster films".
 The film's cinematographer was George Robinson, who had previously worked on Universal's Son of Frankenstein, Frankenstein Meets the Wolfman, House of Frankenstein and the Spanish-language version of Dracula (1931).